jocooperlac/GISday-bingo/README.md

 The rest of the group will click the play button.

 The host is responsible for
-generating and calling out the randomly chosen emoji as well as verifying each bingo.
+generating and calling out the randomly chosen word as well as verifying each bingo.
 On the call page,
 click the spin button to generate the next randomly chosen emoji.